zzonyo/trust-docs-test/source/index.html.md

 * Both read and trade interfaces will return the ratelimit info.You can refer to the following fields of "header" from api response.
 E.g.,you will get the total Read ratelimit("ratelimit-limit") and the remaining Read ratelimit("ratelimit-remaining") when you query the order info(/api/v1/contract_order_info) , and you will get the total Trade ratelimit("ratelimit-limit") and the remaining Trade ratelimit("ratelimit-remaining") when you place an order(/api/v1/contract_order)). <a href= https://huobiapi.github.io/docs/dm/v1/en/#api-list > API Interface List </a>

+*  Will response following string for "header" via api:

     ratelimit-limit: the upper limit of requests per time, unit: time

     ratelimit-interval: reset interval (reset the number of request), unit: ms